Telephone triage - -

 • A Universal Guideline for Telephone Triage (Patent Pending)

-Wheeler’s guidelines were innovative — built for the fast—paced teletriage environment as well as wide-ranging populations — from high risk, low income, low literacy, multi-lingual patients to college educated, high income populations.
+Wheeler’s guidelines are innovative — built for the remote, yet fast—paced teletriage environment as well as wide-ranging populations — from high risk, low income, low literacy, multi-lingual patients to college educated, middle to high income populations.
 Wheeler synthesized suggestions gleaned from experts and front line practitioners alike.
-In addition to and real-world experience, Wheeler scoured the research extrapolating standards and tools from ACEP, and ENA -- similar subspecialties -- to build a robust, complete system.
+In addition to real-world experience, Wheeler scoured research, extrapolating standards and tools from risk management and ACEP and ENA -- similar subspecialties -- to build a robust, complete system.

 Turning Points: 1995, 2000 and 2020